 - installing local plugins that you write and store in your repository

-- accessing a wide selection of plugins published by the community on npm, some of which aren’t available in the plugins directory
+- accessing a wide selection of plugins published by the community on npm

 # Configure settings

-To tell Netlify to run a plugin during your build, add it to a Netlify configuration file stored in your site’s base directory.
+To run a plugin during your build, add it to a Netlify configuration file stored in your site’s base directory.
 A plugin configured globally with

 [[plugins]] runs in all deploy contexts, but you can also configure a plugin by deploy context.